tristanHessell/mess-around/README.md

 Write image based snapshot testing

+- change components to be container/display

 - Add some actual tests

 Write cypress tests that don't suck

-- Figure out about mocking fetch
+- Figure out about mocking fetch (would prefer not to mock at api.js level)
 - Figure out better solution for accessing selectors from a collection
 - Implement the pageObject model [this](<https://martinfowler.com/bliki/PageObject.html>)